AlexMG-05/AlexMG-05/README.md

 - **Tools & Frameworks**: Git, Postman, working with APIs, etc.
 - **Teaching**: experience as a **Freelance Math, Physics and Programming private teacher**.

-## Educational background 🎓
-- **Bachelor's degree in Software Engineering** – University of Seville (2023–Present).
-- **Excellence in exams for accessing University** - Scored 13.53 out of 14.
-- **Proficiency in pre-university high school** – With an average of 9.95 out of 10 in [Centro Concertado Juan XXIII Cartuja](https://juanxxiiicartuja.com/), Granada (2021–2023).

 ## Language skills 🗣️
 - **Spanish**: native.
 - **English**: Cambridge Advanced Exam (CAE), which stands for C1 in the CEFR.